GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

   * try to win
   * avoid losing
-  * avoid incorrect moves with lower importance
+  * avoid incorrect moves with a lower importance

 #### <a name="ticTacToeHowToUse"> How to Use </a>

 In this case, the world is "*not passive*".
 In case that the `RL-PlayerX` produces only random actions it will receive  only punishments most of the time.
 The following approach works well:

-  * Set the `Difficulty` parameter of the `TicTacToePlayerNode` to some lower value (e.g. 0.5)
+  * Set the `Difficulty` parameter of the `TicTacToePlayerNode` to some lower value (e.g. 0.25~0.5)
   * Set the `GlobalMotivation` to some small value (around 0.5).
   * Test the learning convergence:
     * Set the `GlobalMotivation` to 1.0
     * Observe the output of the `Reward+Punishment X` Node in order to see how well the `RL-PlayerX` plays.
-    * Around time step 130000, the `RL-PlayerX` should play relatively well against `Difficulty` 0.5 .
+    * Around time step no. 150000, the `RL-PlayerX` should play relatively well against `Difficulty` 0.5 .

 ---
 ### <a name="qlearningTicTacToe2"> Two Q-Learning Nodes play TicTacToe</a>
 Brain: [QLearning-tictactoe-twoNodes.brain](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/DiscreteQLearning/QLearning-tictactoe-twoNodes.brain)

-The same task as in the previous example, but in this case, two Nodes learn to play TicTacToe against each other.
+The same task as in the previous example.
+But in this case, two Nodes learn to play TicTacToe against each other.
+User can alter the motivation and observe the effect on playing.

 ---
 ### <a name="harmMapG"> HARM Node Examples </a>